APPLICATION DESIGN 1 - PROJECT 2: UX, UI, IxD DESIGN DOCUMENT

 1. help understand user goals, behaviour, goals and needs

-2. reveals how users currently interact with a system, their pain points
+2. reveals how users currently interact with a system, their pain points (journey map)

 3. understanding user emotions during interaction

-4. ensure that the design process is grounded in user understanding, leading
+4. ensure that the design process is grounded in user understanding, leading to effective UCD

 5. collab closely with the product for future direction